 2. Use Paribus to get money back when an item you already purchased goes on sale.

 Paribus makes it painless to protect yourself from another trap we all fall into — buying an item only to find out it went on sale two days later!

-Paribus watches your online purchases through your email confirmations, tracks the price of every item you’ve purchased, alerts you to price drops, then requests price adjustments from retailers, automatically.
+Paribus watches your online purchases through your email confirmations, tracks the price of every item you’ve purchased, alerts you to price drops — basically, they do the heavy lifting to get you a price adjustment.
 You can literally save money while you sleep.

 3. Use Fakespot to get a grade for every Amazon product review.